 - Podcasts, YouTube channels, IGTV – Sponsors pay to have you create video or audio to promote their products.
 You can embed these on your website in posts.

-Generating additional income, especially passive income, is important for Baby Boomers approaching retirement age unless you have a very healthy nest egg, or were born rich.
+Generating additional income, especially passive income, is important especially as you get older unless you have a very healthy nest egg, or were born rich.
 Why not make some and have fun doing it?

 Pheww!
 This post is already way too long, but if you want more information on how to start a blog or have questions about the WordPress platform itself, please feel free to contact me by clicking here.